fhiso/tsc-governance/tpt.md

 *committee of the whole* under the leadership of the TSC.
-For the purpose of the [Operations and Policy Manual (O&PM)](/governance/opm) and [Charter](/governance/charter), this committee of the whole is a Project Team caled the Technical Project Team (TPT).
+For the purpose of the [Operations and Policy Manual (O&PM)](/governance/opm) and [Charter](/governance/charter), this committee of the whole is a Project Team called the Technical Project Team (TPT).
 It is tasked with carrying out project development work, as defined in §1.3 of the O&PM, into such areas as the TSC shall from time to time determine.